DataDog/hiring-engineers/answers.md

 <img src="./images/anomaly.png" alt="anomaly" width="600"/>
 <img src="./images/Database + Anomaly - Avg of PostgreSQL Connections.png" alt="Database + Anomaly - Avg of PostgreSQL Connections" width="500"/>

 <h3>3.
 The rollup function is used to aggregate metrics data.
 The two arguments passed to the rollup function are the aggregator (min, max, in this case sum) and the optional time interval.
 In my rollup function, I sum all my_metric values collected in the last hour.
-In the graph below, the sum value is 28.71K.

 </h3>

 <img src="./images/rollup.png" alt="rollup" width="600"/>